cafebazaar/BazaarPay/README.md

 technologies you need to implement this yourself.
 It is better to call it from a WorkManager worker or a Service for safety reasons.

----
+> Although sending tokens through the SDK is possible, we recommend this happens on the server

-Note: Although sending tokens through the SDK is possible, we recommend this happens on the server side.
+> side.